apache/couchdb-documentation/src/api/server/authn.rst

 their roles in CouchDB.

 This authentication method allows creation of a :ref:`userctx_object` for remotely authenticated user.
-By default, the client just need to pass specific headers to CouchDB with related request:
+By default, the client just needs to pass specific headers to CouchDB with related requests:

 - :config:option:`X-Auth-CouchDB-UserName <couch_httpd_auth/x_auth_username>`:
   username;